TurkiAlrasheed/Power_Outage_Impact_Analysis/README.md

 **Model Performance**

-RMSE Test: 0.8903798010295916
+RMSE Test: 0.8921428877482582

-R² Test: 0.30675095834933175
+R² Test: 0.3040027641411822

 The RMSE is 0.89, which is in terms of standard deviations away from mean since the response variable is standardized.
 The RMSE is acceptable, but its not too precise.
 It could be improved.
-The R² is 0.308, which means that the model only explains about 30.68% of the variance in the target variable.
+The R² is about 0.3, which means that the model only explains about 30% of the variance in the target variable.
 We should improve that.
 I would say that now the model is not ideal(good).
 I aim to improve the performance by adding additional features including engineered features and hyperparameter tuning using Grid Search.

 ---